Highsnobiety

 Double Tap to Zoom

 Toe shoes.
 Instant revulsion.
-And, believe it or not, style points to match.
+And, in certain circles, equal style points.

 Toe shoes are one of the unholy garments, along with fedoras and cargo shorts, that activate an instinctual fight or flight response.
 It's like staring at the sun: You can't really put into words why it hurts your eyes, it just does.
 Well, maybe you can put it into words.